MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

      - Conduct daily scrums, update and monitor task status: [Sprint Taskboard](sprints/task-board.md)
      - Estimate work: [Define Story Points, Effort, or Size](backlogs/create-your-backlog.md#add-details-and-estimates-to-backlog-items)
      - View progress bars, counts, or sums of rollup on tasks: [Rollup](backlogs/display-rollup.md)
-     - Track dependencies across teams and projects: [Dependency Tracker](extensions/dependency-tracker.md)
+     - Track dependencies across teams and projects: [Delivery Plans](plans/track-dependencies.md)

      Many teams start out using Scrum methods to track and plan their work using the tools available through the Sprints hub.
 The Sprints tools support estimating and tracking remaining work and use of capacity planning.
 If you don't plan on using these tools, then adding child-dependent tasks is optional.
 Developers might add them simply as a checklist of items they need to complete a user story or backlog requirement.
    :::column-end:::